WebOfTrustInfo/txref-conversion-js/README.md

 You can use this as a node package or in a browser.
 The browserified script is available as `btcr_converter.js`.

+## Preview

+You can experiment with this library in the [BTCR TX Playground](https://weboftrustinfo.github.io/btcr-tx-playground.github.io/)

 ## Examples

 In these examples, note the following: